dnsimple/dnsimple-support/content/articles/domain-resolution-issues.markdown

 ns2.thirdparty.com.
 ~~~

-This configuration may lead to random DNS resolution issues, especially if you're using DNS custom features like ALIAS or URL records, and/or the two DNS services are not in sync.
+This configuration may lead to random DNS resolution issues, especially if you're using DNS custom features like ALIAS or URL records, and/or the two DNS services aren't in sync.

 <note>
-When you have Secondary DNS enabled, your domain **should not** be pointing only to DNSimple name servers: both DNSimple name servers and your Secondary DNS provider's name servers should be listed.
+When you have Secondary DNS enabled, your domain **should not** point only to DNSimple name servers: both DNSimple name servers and your Secondary DNS provider's name servers should be listed.
 </note>